 During most of my 32-year career I have covered cops and courts, drugs and violent crime, legal policy, and a variety of business-and-law topics.
 Most of those years I was an editor.
 Starting in 2004, I have reported and written stories as a freelancer, first in my off-hours when I wasn’t teaching and since mid-2012 as a full-time writer (go here for more details on where I’ve worked and here for links to my recent work).

 In addition to magazine freelance, I’ve written an e-book, selected by Amazon as a Kindle Single and titled God’s Nobodies, expanding on my feature article in O, The Oprah Magazine about a murder in Syracuse.
 I’m a contributing editor at The American Lawyer magazine and a member of the American Society of Journalists and Authors, Investigative Reporters and Editors, and Criminal Justice Journalists.

 On this site, I:

 - Blog about the sorts of writing I admire and on the issues I write about and care about.
-Here’s the inaugural post explaining the genesis of this and a later post where I tried to articulate key principles, and an updated mission statement on my latest focus.
-In a nutshell: celebrating the journalism that educates and engages readers on the realities of crime, and on what it means to be “smart on crime” rather than just “tough on crime.”
+Here’s the inaugural post explaining the genesis of this, a later post where I tried to articulate key principles, and an updated mission statement on my latest focus.
+In a nutshell: celebrating the journalism that educates and engages readers on the realities of crime and criminal-justice policy.

 - Blog about my new projects.